craigerskine/pxl.media/content/games/castlevania-symphony-of-the-night.md

 ---
-title: 'Castlevania: Symphony of the Night'
+title: Castlevania: Symphony of the Night
 platform: playstation
 genre:
   - action-adventure